 But here we are in mid-April: holding staff meetings online, teaching students with pre-recorded videos and grading work they uploaded via picture.
 This is normally the time of the year when we’re hitting our full stride as we gear up for that final push to the finish; this go-round, though, it’s as if we peeled off and started a whole new marathon just as we were ending the first.

-Between setting up and operating online schools, figuring out what teaching and giving feedback to students looks like in a fully-remote setting and trying to ensure we’re there for the people that depend on us each day for guidance and instruction, we’ve got our work cut out for us.
+Between setting up and operating distance learning, figuring out what teaching and giving feedback to students looks like in a fully-remote setting and trying to ensure we’re there for the people that depend on us each day for guidance and instruction, we’ve got our work cut out for us.

 Add to that the fact that we’re doing all this from the (dis)comfort of our couches and kitchen tables while our own kids, partners, and pets vie for their share of the already limited space in our homes – multiplied by the stress and anxiety inherent to a situation like the one we’re in – and you’ve got a problem as perplexing and daunting as any I’ve seen.